svenluijten/package-skeleton/CONTRIBUTING.md

 ```

 ### Add a remote
-Add an 'upstream' remote to pull from and to stay up to date with the work being done in there.
+Add an `upstream` remote to pull from and to stay up to date with the work being done in there.

 ```bash
 # List all current remotes